Information about Sertindole

 Sertindole is an atypical antipsychotic.
-It works by modulating the action of certain chemical messengers in the brain that affects thoughts.
+It works by modulating the action of certain chemical messengers in the brain that affect thoughts.

 Common side effects of Sertindole

 Dry mouth, Weight gain, Dizziness, Nasal congestion, Edema, Orthostatic hypotension (sudden lowering of blood pressure on standing), Decreased semen volume

 Available Medicine for Sertindole